flueke/mvme/doc/sphinx/source/analysis.rst

 Analysis Data Sources attach directly to a VME module.
 On every step of the analysis system they're handed all the data words produced by that module in the corresponding readout cycle.
 Their job is to extract data values from the raw module data and produce an output parameter array.

+.. _Currently there's one
-Currently there's one Source implemented: The :ref:`Filter Extractor <analysis-extractor>`
+..
+Source implemented: The :ref:`Filter Extractor <analysis-extractor>`

 .. _analysis-extractor: